nlamo/personal-website/README.md

 TODO:

-- Make the contact form responsive for mobile.
 - Perhaps completely *rebuild* the 'About' section
 - Create multiple self-portraits, insert them into the relevant sub-grid in 'About', and then use CSS animations to make them 'animated' on hover
 - Continue to refine the basic structure/styling of the grids and sections.